 Nothing completes a family like a new puppy.
-Just ask anyone and they’ll quickly agree that puppies bring life to any household.
-But a new puppy also brings great responsibility and demand a lot of time.
+Just ask anyone and they’ll quickly agree puppies are a great way to bring joy to any household.
+However, a new puppy also brings great responsibility and they demand a lot of time.
 Often, in the excitement of getting a new puppy we tend to forgot how much work is ahead.
 If you are ready to add a new puppy to your family, here are some new puppy tips and a new puppy shopping checklist pdf to help you be ready!

-But you don’t have to feel overwhelmed by the added responsibility of your newest family member.
-Instead you can use a few simple strategies to enlist your children’s help in caring for the new puppy by taking advantage of your children’s natural talents and interests, leaving them enthusiastically eager to help!
+You don’t have to feel overwhelmed by the added responsibility of your new furry family member.
+Instead you can use a few simple strategies to enlist your children’s help in caring for the new puppy.
+Take advantage of your children’s natural talents and interests, leaving them enthusiastically eager to help while learning responsibility.

 Getting children excited about work is much easier than a lot of parents think it is.
 It begins with including them in the early planning phase, genuinely addressing their concerns and giving them responsibilities in a way that lets them shine with minimal effort on their part.
-To show you how you can do this let’s break it down in to 4 easy to implement steps.
+To show you how you can do this, let’s break these new puppy tips down in to 4 easy to implement steps.
 Here are helpful tips for adding a puppy to your family.

 Planning and preparation for a new puppy can be extensive, especially if this is your first puppy.
 There are things you need to know before you adopt a puppy.
 You need to consider size, temperament, training, supplies and ongoing care.
 Rules will need to be established and follow through agreed on.
 Research will need to done on proper potty training procedures.
 This is the first area you can get your kids involved.

 If you have one child that truly enjoys designing and decorating perhaps this task will be perfect for them.
-Offer a little guidance on what the object of the puppy space is; helping with house training, preventing bad behavior and keeping your puppy safe.
+Offer a little guidance the objective of the puppy space; helping with house training, preventing bad behavior and keeping your puppy safe.
 Crate training may be the perfect way to help the puppy get used to his new home.
 Or you may find baby gates helpful in establishing a safe place for the puppy.

-With that in mind let your child design the puppy area and remember to keep if fun for them.
+Let your child design the puppy area and remember to keep if fun for them.
 It’s all about keeping your kids excitement with helping manage a big responsibility.
 Have them go through and make sure the whole family knows where everything the puppy will need is located.